earthly/website/blog/_posts/2021-02-11-mitmproxy.md

 ## #2 Proxy Our Connection

 Let's set up our internet connection to use this proxy.
-On macOS, Under `Setting -> Network`, select your connection and click advanced.
+On macOS, Under `Setting -> Network`, choose your connection and select advanced.

 {% include imgf src="4.png" alt="Setting -> Network on macOS" caption="`Setting -> Network` on macOS" %}